knaackbuilt/knaackbuilt/README.md

 - <a href="https://www.11ty.dev/"> <strong>Eleventy (11ty)</strong> </a> is fantastic and I use it a lot.
 - Bring back Netscape Navigator.
 But seriously everything being built on chromium isn't a great idea.
 - I want a text-only or reader-only version of the web please and thank you.
+- Today is the first day of the rest of your life.
+Live it.